Experts warn of STI “boom” after Christmas party and holiday season

 Why are young people no longer using condoms?

-It used to be that young people had a lot of sex.
+Young people have always had a lot of sex.
 For decades, public health campaigns tried to urge younger people to protect against unwanted pregnancies and sexually transmitted infections by encouraging regular testing and consistent condom use.

 Can STIs cause diarrhoea?